lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 so if this the case we will just use the first one by setting the `queueCount` to 1.

 We need to enable some features that are present in the `PhysicalDeviceVulkan13Features` struct to enable dynamic render and new synchronization functions (also called sync2) which we will use in next chapters.
+We will also enable sampler anisotropy (we will use it later on for textures) if available by setting the proper flag in the `PhysicalDeviceFeatures` struct.

 With all of the above we can fill up the structure required to create a logical device, which is called `DeviceCreateInfo`.